 Beagles are on par with other similarly-sized dogs with a lifespan between 12 and 15 years on average.
 In comparison to most smaller breeds, Beagles are generally of good health and there are plenty DNA tests and health screening to clear your breeding Beagles from common medical issues.
 Many Beagles are still used on the field and are therefore prone to minor injuries and complications due to infections of these.

 Worrying but actually benign and without any consequence on Beagles is the reverse sneezing.
 It is fairly common in Beagles with the dogs sounding like they are grasping for air or somewhat choking.
 In fact, during an episode of reverse sneezing, dogs are simply drawing oxygen from both their nose and mouth.
-There is so far no explanation for what is causing reverse sneezing, but it is not a dangerous medical conditions.
+There is so far no explanation for what is causing reverse sneezing, but it is not a dangerous medical condition.
 If you are very worried, simply consult a vet, but try to spot what triggers reverse sneezing and work around these triggers to avoid them.

 Epilepsy in dogs is caused by abnormal electrical activities in the affected dog’s brain, causing seizures and characterized by muscle twitching, stumbles, and obvious incoordination.
-Epilepsy in Beagles generally appears for the first time from two years of age onwards; but it can start earlier or later in some cases.
+Epilepsy in Beagles generally appears for the first time from two years of age onwards, but it can start earlier or later in some cases.

 Although epilepsy seizures can be one-off medical conditions, they tend to be recurring once they appear for the first time.
 A consultation with your vet will generally result in drastic improvements controlled by way of medication.